ItsMotive/ISTQB-Foundation-Syllabus-Notes/Practice Exams/ISTQB/Note_Cards.md

   - Used for testing implementation of system requirements that specify how different combinations of conditions result in different outcomes
   - Effective way of recording complex logic, such as business rules
   - Full decision table has enough columns to cover every combination of conditions
-  - Table can be simplified by:
-    - Deleting columns containing infeasible combinations of conditions
-    - Merging columns where conditions do not affect the outcome into a single column
-    - Minimization algorithms are out of scope of syllabus
-  - Coverage items are the columns containing feasible combinations of conditions

   - Provides systematic approach to identify all combinations of conditions where some might be overlooked
   - Helps find any gaps or contradictions in the requirements
   - If there are many conditions: